Azure SQL Database

 - As a single database with its own set of resources managed via a logical server.

-- As a pooled database in an elastic pool with a shared set of resources managed through a logical server
+- As a pooled database in an elastic pool, with a shared set of resources managed through a logical server.

 The Azure Hybrid Benefit for SQL Server helps you maximize the value from your current licensing investments and accelerate your migration to the cloud.
-Azure Hybrid Benefit for SQL Server is an Azure-based benefit that enables you to use your SQL Server licenses with active Software Assurance to pay a reduced rate (“base rate”) on vCore-based Azure SQL Database and Azure SQL Managed Instance.
-You may apply this benefit even if the SKU is active but note the base rate will be applied from the time you select it in the portal.
+Azure Hybrid Benefit for SQL Server is an Azure-based benefit that enables you to use your SQL Server licenses with active Microsoft Software Assurance to pay a reduced rate ("base rate") on vCore-based Azure SQL Database and Azure SQL Managed Instance.
+You may apply this benefit even if the SKU is active, but note that the base rate will be applied from the time you select it in the portal.
 No credit will be issued retroactively.

-You can activate the Azure Hybrid Benefit via the Azure Portal by attesting you have sufficient active licenses with Software Assurance.
+You can activate the Azure Hybrid Benefit via the Azure portal by attesting you have sufficient active licenses with Software Assurance.

 The Azure Hybrid Benefit for SQL Server provides:

 - The ability to move your licenses to a fully managed platform-as-a-service (PaaS) product.
 Azure is the only cloud that provides this ability.
 Amazon Web Services Relational Database Service (RDS) is not eligible for bring-your-own-license (BYOL) and must be offered as "license-included."

 - Four cores in the cloud for every one core on-premises for Enterprise edition customers in the general-purpose or Hyperscale service tiers.

 - 180 days of dual-use rights to apply to current deployment (on-premises or third-party cloud) and in Azure to allow for data migration.